 Scleral Lenses at our Yakima Optometry Center

 If you’ve thought about contact lenses in the past, you may have been told that ordinary contacts simply can’t help you with your particular vision issues.
 That doesn’t mean you can’t enjoy the convenience, comfort, and crystal-clear vision provided by state-of-the-art specialized contacts.
-You might be an ideal candidate for scleral contact lenses — and either optometrist at our Yakima optometry center, Dr. Farmer or Dr. Ward, will be happy to fit you with them.
+You might be an ideal candidate for scleral contact lenses — and either optometrist at our Yakima optometry center, Dr. Farmer will be happy to fit you with them.

 Understanding Scleral Lenses